Zee-hash/zee-hash.github.io/_posts/2020-07-09-vlc-shortcuts.markdown

 author:  Zee-hash
 tags:  ["VLC", "linux"]
 ---
-> the table don't display corrently.
+> There is a problem with the table display.
 I'll try to solve it if I could find a better way.

 here are some docs about this issue.
 [Setting a Markdown processor for your GitHub Pages site using Jekyll](https://docs.github.com/en/github/working-with-github-pages/setting-a-markdown-processor-for-your-github-pages-site-using-jekyll)